 The Trail Fund is a joint initiative of the Trails Move People Coalition, led by American Trails.

 The Trail Fund has now morphed into two programs.
-The Trails Capacity Program fills the role of what the "Trail Fund" was in 2021, and the Legacy Trail Program now offers Legacy Roads and Trails funding to projects on U.S. Forest Service lands.
+The Trails Capacity Program fills the role of what the "Trail Fund" was in 2021, and the Legacy Trails Program now offers Legacy Roads and Trails funding to projects on U.S. Forest Service lands.

 The Trails Capacity Program invests in building nationwide trails community capacity.
 This grant program targets available funding toward supporting small local trail projects that engage the community and connect trail assets to a broader spectrum of users.
 We find the best trail partners and we measure our success in terms of visible, on-the-ground maintenance of trails and increased capacity of organizations and trail stewards to do the job effectively.

 What the program does: